Priyansh2/Multithreading-Semaphores-and-Shared-Memory/README.md

-# OS-Threading Problems
+# OS Multithreading-Semaphores and Shared-Memory
-Solutions of given OS-Threading problems are implemented.
+Solutions of given OS Multithreading-Semaphores and Shared-Memory problems are implemented.
 Look at `OSAssignment4.pdf` for more details.